 Before attempting to rewire circuits or receptacles, you must turn off the breaker switches.
 It is always a good idea to label the circuit breaker switches that belong to each appliance, or room. properly labeled circuits will help you determine where the overloaded circuit is.

-When rewiring outlets, it is first important to never do something that you are not sure of, or not comfortable with.
+When rewiring outlets, it is of the utmost importance to never do something that you are not sure of, or not comfortable with.
 If you are unsure how to rewire outlets or redistribute electrical circuits, you should call an electrical professional like Allgood Electric.

 Removing and replacing wires in circuits is a task for a professional electrician.
 For more information contact Allgood Electric today!